 We practice an eco-friendly way of life including: veganism, alternative construction, solar energy, biodegradable toiletries, recycling, food composting, riding bicycles, compost toilets, and purchasing local, organic foods whenever possible.

 We do not charge for accommodations for guests.
-We engage in seva (selfless service) for an average of 25-35 hours per week which includes additional community shifts such as cooking meals, cleaning after meals, maintaining solar panels. etc. Participants mainly plant, mulch, and water trees during the planting season, work on water conservation in the forest and around the community, work in our small vegan-organic garden, maintain the community area, and spend time with the community children.
+We engage in seva (selfless service) for an average of 25-35 hours per week which includes additional community shifts such as cooking meals, cleaning after meals, maintaining solar panels. etc. Participants mainly plant, mulch, and water trees during the planting season, work on water conservation in the forest and around the community, maintain the community area, and spend time with the community children.

 Free facilities include a small swimming pool, free 24/7 unlimited access to the Internet with your own laptop – weather and technical issues permitting, five hours each day (excluding Fridays) of AC power to charge electrical items (sun permitting), a small library, the use of several bicycles, and a playground for children.
 There are also daily workshops offered that are run by our community members and guests and vary each week.

 At Sadhana Forest we eat a pure vegan diet, which means no animal products from living or deceased animals.
 We eat fruits, vegetables, rice, millets, beans, and dal.
 Sadhana Forest is a non-profit ecological project that does not generate any income; therefore we unfortunately cannot afford to provide free food for guests.
 We share the cost of our 100% vegan meals equally.
 The total cost of food per person is 400 INR per day (just under 7 USD per day).
 This price is subject to change based on the economy of India.
 Please contact us soon before your arrival to make sure you have the correct, current information.